PsChina/easy-filter-home/currency/README.md

 ::: tip
 Render dynamic components only once per run!
 (Please edit it first, then click the Run button.)

-Editing the run again will not take effect, please refresh the page and try again.
+Editing the run again will not take effect, please reopen the page and try again.
 :::

 <div>